deepfence/golang_deepfence_sdk/client/docs/ModelComplianceScanResult.md

 `func (o *ModelComplianceScanResult) UnsetBenchmarkType()`

 UnsetBenchmarkType ensures that no value is present for BenchmarkType, not even an explicit nil
+### GetCloudAccountId

+`func (o *ModelComplianceScanResult) GetCloudAccountId() string`

+GetCloudAccountId returns the CloudAccountId field if non-nil, zero value otherwise.

+### GetCloudAccountIdOk

+`func (o *ModelComplianceScanResult) GetCloudAccountIdOk() (*string, bool)`

+GetCloudAccountIdOk returns a tuple with the CloudAccountId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetCloudAccountId

+`func (o *ModelComplianceScanResult) SetCloudAccountId(v string)`

+SetCloudAccountId sets CloudAccountId field to given value.

 ### GetCompliancePercentage

 `func (o *ModelComplianceScanResult) GetCompliancePercentage() float32`